 When does the season start?

 Practices will start late February / early March depending on the weather.
-The team will play 9 games starting mid-March playing every weekend except Easter and the occasional weeknight game.
-The WMYLC girls tournament is planned for the weekend before Memorial Day and the WMYLC boys tournament is the weekend after Memorial Day.
+The team will play 8 games starting mid-to-late March playing every weekend except Easter and the occasional weeknight game.
+The WMYLC tournament is planned for the weekend after Memorial Day.

 When and where are practices and games?